Roasio2370/4-bit-processor/README.md

 top value from the STACK.

 # MEMORY MAPPING
-000-BFF(3k-nibbles) is reserved for the ROM.
+000-BFF(3072 nibbles) is reserved for the ROM.

-C00-DFF(512 nibbles) is reserved for RAM.
+C00-DEF(496 nibbles) is reserved for RAM.

-E00-EFF(256 nibbles) is reserved for VRAM(writes directly into the display).

-F00-F7F(128 nibbles) is reserved for IO(input/output).
+DF0-DFF(16 nibbles) is reserved for IO(input/output).

-F80-FFF(128 nibbles) is reserved for expansions.
+E00-FFF(256 nibbles) is reserved for VRAM(writes directly into the display).

 # USE CASE
 The processor doesn’t need all the circuitry present on the main view of the Logisim file.
 This is